laminas/laminas-i18n/docs/book/filters/alpha.md

 ## Supported languages

-`Alpha` works for most languages, except Chinese, Japanese and Korean.
+`Alpha` works for most languages, except *Korean*, *Japanese*, and *Chinese*.
 Within these languages, the English alphabet is used instead of the characters from these languages.
 The language itself is detected using PHP's `Locale` class.